triangledirt/books/RAPE!.md

 I passed the intersection of State and Union, and all this pussy was overloading my senses, so I took a detour down Union and then onto the quickest side street that would take me away from the onslaught of pussy.
 It wasn't really the way home but I wasn't relishing an afternoon spent with the stinky faggot so I decided to take the scenic route.

 There was still pussy here, in the form of two young vixens wearing booty shorts that said "JUICY" across they butts.
 Now that's something I could get into, a nice juicy asshole.
 Or maybe the JUICY was meant to refer to they cooch, to they general ass.
-I consider the coochi part of the ass---does you?
+I consider the coochi part of the ass—does you?

 As I approached these two ladies I could hear they conversation.
 They were talking about guys' dicks.